Winsome Earle-Sears: LGBT rights

-Earle-Sears opposes same-sex marriage and opposes legal protections for LGBTQ people.
-During her 2004 congressional campaign, Earle-Sears expressed opposition to legalizing same-sex marriage and adoptions by same-sex couples.
-On May 1, 2025, Earle-Sears signed HB 174, a law requiring officials to issue marriage licenses regardless of sex, gender, or race, but added a note saying she was "morally opposed" to it.
-In a survey conducted by Public Advocate of the United States, a conservative organization, Earle-Sears completed a candidate questionnaire in which she expressed opposition to same-sex adoption and workplace protections for LGBTQ workers, and described homosexuality as an "immoral lifestyle choice" during her 2004 congressional run.
+Earle-Sears opposes same-sex marriage but stated that she would follow U.S. Supreme Court precedent on that subject, and is fine with civil unions.
+During her 2004 congressional campaign, Earle-Sears expressed opposition to employment protections for LGBTQ people and to adoptions by same-sex couples.
+In a 2004 survey conducted by Public Advocate of the United States, a conservative organization, Earle-Sears described homosexuality as an "immoral lifestyle choice".
+In March 2024, Earle-Sears signed HB 174, a law requiring officials to issue marriage licenses regardless of sex, gender, or race, but added a note saying she was "morally opposed" to same-sex marriage.

 During the 2025 gubernatorial debate, Democratic nominee Abigail Spanberger said that Earle-Sears had previously stated that same-sex couples should not be allowed to marry and that firing employees for being gay was acceptable.
-After both statements, Earle-Sears interrupted Spanberger and replied, "that's not discrimination".
+After both statements, Earle-Sears interrupted Spanberger and replied, "That's not discrimination".
 When asked about these comments in an interview on October 28, she said that she had misspoken and that she meant to say that she had not personally discriminated against gay people in that manner.

 Gun policy

+Earle-Sears supports gun rights and opposes the addition of new gun control legislation.

-Earle-Sears supports gun rights.
-During her 2021 campaign for the Republican nomination for lieutenant governor, Earle-Sears faced scrutiny over a campaign image depicting her holding a rifle on a campaign sign—a portrayal she defended amid the ensuing controversy.
+During the 2021 lieutenant gubernatorial campaign for her party's nomination, Earle-Sears faced scrutiny over a campaign image depicting her holding a rifle on a campaign sign: a portrayal she defended amid ensuing controversy.
+As a state delegate and lieutenant governor, Earle-Sears opposed gun safety legislation.
+In 2022 — after the Uvalde school shooting — Earle-Sears spoke at an NRA meeting.
+She attributed gun violence to "the breakdown of the family", personal responsibility, and violent political rhetoric.

+During her 2025 gubernatorial campaign, Earle-Sears was endorsed by the National Rifle Association (NRA) who supported her campaign for being "pro-gun."

-Personal life and business career
+Personal life

+Earle-Sears has been married to Marine officer Terence Sears since 1986.
+Earle-Sears has three daughters.
+One of her daughters, along with her two grandchildren died in a motor vehicle collision in 2012.

+As of 2016, Earle-Sears lives in Winchester, Virginia.

+As of 2022, she had been attending Victory Church in Winchester, Virginia—an Assemblies of God church—since 2013.

-Earle-Sears has been married to Terence Sears since 1986.
-She is the mother of three children, one of whom died, along with two of her grandchildren, in a car accident in 2012.
-As of 2016, she resided in Winchester, Virginia, with her family.
-She is a Christian, and author of a Christian self-help book entitled Stop Being a Christian Wimp! published in 2009.
-She wrote another book, published in 2023, titled How Sweet It Is: Defending the American Dream.
+Sears is the author of the Christian self-help book Stop Being a Christian Wimp!
+(2009).
+She also wrote How Sweet It Is: Defending the American Dream, published in 2023 by Center Street.

-Earle-Sears opened a plumbing, electrical, and home appliance business in Virginia after her 2004 election loss.
-As the owner of Shenandoah Appliance Plumbing and Electric, Earle-Sears has argued online with individuals who have left negative customer reviews on Google and Yelp.
-During the COVID-19 pandemic, she closed the company and blamed the government’s response to the pandemic, along with staffing challenges.
-The business received over $102,000 in Paycheck Protection Program loans, which were forgiven.